RyeMutt/3p-meshoptimizer/meshoptimizer/README.md

 The source files are organized in such a way that you don't need to change your build-system settings, and you only need to add the files for the algorithms you use.

+## Installing from vcpkg

+The meshoptimizer port in [vcpkg](https://github.com/Microsoft/vcpkg) is kept up to date by Microsoft team members and community contributors.
+You can download and install meshoptimizer using the vcpkg dependency manager, [Getting Started](https://github.com/microsoft/vcpkg#getting-started).

 ## Pipeline

 When optimizing a mesh, you should typically feed it through a set of optimizations (the order is important!):

 1. Indexing
+2. (optional, discussed last) Simplification
-2. Vertex cache optimization
+3. Vertex cache optimization
-3. Overdraw optimization
+4. Overdraw optimization
-4. Vertex fetch optimization
+5. Vertex fetch optimization
-5. Vertex quantization
+6. Vertex quantization
-6. (optional) Vertex/index buffer compression
+7. (optional) Vertex/index buffer compression

 ## Indexing